Nurcan Çelik

-Nurcan Çelik (born 1 January 1980) is a Turkish women's footballer, who last played as a goalkeeper in the Turkish Women's First Football League for Kireçburnu Spor.
-She played for the Turkey women's under-19 national team before she became a member of the Turkey women's team.
-She was the founder and president of Akdeniz Nurçelik Spor.After retiring from active playing, she became manager of the newly reestablished women's team of Galatasaray S.K.
+Nurcan Çelik (1 January 1980 – 14 February 2026) was a Turkish footballer who played as a goalkeeper.
+She played for the Turkey under-19 national team before she became a member of the Turkey senior national team.
+She was the founder and president of Akdeniz Nurçelik Spor.
+After retiring from active playing, she became manager of the newly reestablished women's team of Galatasaray.

-Personal life

-Early life
+Background

 Nurcan Çelik was born in a low-income family as the youngest of three children, a son and two daughters, in Artvin, northeastern Turkey on 1 January 1980.
 Her mother died from breast cancer when Nurcan was four years old.
 Her father remarried, and the family moved a couple of years later from Artvin to Bursa.
 Her father died when she was 16 years old.
 Her elder sister was killed by a gunman.
 In 2013, her stepmother died also from breast cancer.